• Skip to primary navigation

 These fluffy and flavorful cranberry orange muffins make a nice bright and delicious addition to your breakfast.
 They are such a fun treat that you can grab and go and enjoy with a hot cup of coffee!

 Perfectly soft and loaded with that tart and sweet flavor that we all love this time of year.
-This muffin recipe is easy to make with basic pantry staples and they bake up quickly in 25 minutes.
-Plus they store wonderfully, making them a good recipe for meal prepping.
+This cranberry orange muffins recipe is easy to make with basic pantry staples and they bake up quickly in 25 minutes.
+Plus these muffins store wonderfully, making them a good recipe for meal prepping.

 This version is gluten-free so everyone can enjoy it!
 You may also love these chocolate chip muffins that are also great for a quick snack or breakfast.